 The successful corporation is the one that puts the technology to work in an appropriate way, without allowing it to take over completely.
 The fine dividing line between those two scenarios is, however, a difficult one to create and maintain.

-To address this issue and more, NFS Technology Group have introduced a new series of three White Papers on Visitor Management.
+To address this issue and more, NFS Technology have introduced a new series of three White Papers on Visitor Management.
 Part 3, Traditional Visitor Management is so yester-year! is available now.
 Download it here.